-In the NC mode, the device always operates in its normal mode and output the specified frequency regardless of the logic level on pin 1.
+In the NC mode, the device always operates in its normal mode and outputs the specified frequency regardless of the logic level on pin 1.

-Table 12 below summarizes the key relevant parameters in the operation of the device in OE, ST, or NC mode.
+Table 12 below summarizes the key relevant parameters in the operation of the device in OE, \overline{ST} , or NC mode.

-Table 12.
-OE vs. ST vs. NC
+Table 12, OE vs. ST vs. NC

-OE ST NC Active current 125 MHz (max, 1.8 V) 6 mA 6 mA 6 mA OE disable current (max.
-1.8 V) 4.5 mA N/A N/A Standby current (typical 1.8 V) N/A 0.6 uA N/A OE enable time at 125 MHz (max) 130 ns N/A N/A Resume time from standby (max, all frequency) N/A 5 ms N/A Output driver in OE disable/standby mode High Z weak pull-down N/A
+OE ST NC Active current 125 MHz (max.
+1.8 V) 6 mA 6 mA 6 mA OE disable current (max.
+1.8 V) 4 mA N/A N/A Standby current (typical 1.8 V) N/A 0.6 uA N/A OE enable time at 115 MHz (max) 130 ns N/A N/A Resume time from standby (max, all frequency) N/A 5 ms N/A Output driver in OE disable/standby mode High Z Weak pull-down N/A

-Output on Startup and Resume
+Output on Startup and OE Enable

-The SiT8919 comes with gated output.
-Its clock output is accurate to the rated frequency stability within the first pulse from initial device startup or resume from the standby mode.
+The SiT8925 comes with gated output.
+Its clock output is accurate to the rated frequency stability within the first pulse from initial device startup.

-In addition, the SiT8919 has NO RUNT, NO GLITCH output during startup or resume as shown in the waveform captures in Figure 17 and Figure 18.
+In addition, the SiT8925 supports "no runt" pulses and "no glitch" output during startup or when the device output driver is enabled as shown in the waveform captures in Figure 17 and Figure 18.